 |School mission and unique qualities (as provided by the school):|

-Judson University is an evangelical Christian university providing an excellent liberal arts education and equipping students to be fully developed, responsible persons who glorify God by the quality of their personal relationships, work and citizenship within their community and the world.
+Judson University is an evangelical Christian university providing an excellent liberal arts and sciences education and equipping students to be fully developed, responsible persons who glorify God by the quality of their personal relationships, work and citizenship within their community and the world.
 At Judson University, students benefit from small student to faculty ratio (9:1), highly skilled faculty who are all professing Christians, and an environment that provides a faith-based context for all academic pursuits.
 With a beautiful wooded campus just 40 miles away from Chicago, Judson's small, close-knit community also has access to hundreds of cultural events available in a world-class city.
 Judson offers many mission trip opportunities, a student body committed to service, and the chance to study abroad or at other campuses across the country.
-Judson offers more than 60 majors, minors, and pre-professional programs, as well as four graduate programs.
+Judson offers more than 50 majors, minors, and pre-professional programs, as well as four graduate programs.
 One of the university's largest majors is architecture.
 Judson is the only professionally accredited evangelical Christian university providing a faith-based context for its undergraduate and master's level architecture program.
 It is also the only program that requires a full year of professional internship experience between the undergraduate and graduate degrees.
 Judson's education majors are well-recognized by schools for their enthusiasm to help their students learn, their creativity, and the quality of training they have received at Judson.
 Students can major in early childhood, elementary, secondary education, or special education (three endorsements), as well as endorsements for ESL/bilingual.
 At the graduate level, two masters are offered: literacy and ESL/bilingual.
-Another popular segment of majors are the "creatives," including graphic design, media studies, worship arts, music, and communication arts.
-These students study alongside architecture students with the School of Art, Design, and Architecture or with the College of Liberal Arts.
+Another popular segment of majors are the "creatives," including graphic design, film and digital media studies, worship arts, music, and communication arts.
+These students study alongside architecture students with the School of Art, Design, and Architecture or with the College of Liberal Arts and Sciences.
 They receive a liberal arts education that values creativity and celebrates their God-given talents in the classroom, studio, chapel and performance halls.
-A new major in music business entrepreneurship prepares students to do everything from creating a business plan to writing, recording, and marketing their own songs.
+A music business entrepreneurship prepares students to do everything from creating a business plan to writing, recording, and marketing their own songs.
 A large percentage of Judson's graduates represent the School of Leadership and Business, in both the traditional and adult undergraduate programs.
-Learning through a mix of practical business and management approaches, live case studies, internships, and academic projects, graduates are prepared to enter the work force with a unique tool the values that come from an institution that explores how faith-based values influence and enhance all areas of business.
-New majors include sustainability and a three-year marketing program.
+Learning through a mix of practical business and management approaches, live case studies, internships, and academic projects, graduates are prepared to enter the work force with a unique tool -- the values that come from an institution that explores how faith-based values influence and enhance all areas of business.
 A Master of Arts in Organizational Leadership is also offered.
 At Judson, students should expect an emphasis on critical thinking and developing their creative capacities, as well as strong faculty interest in students' personal, spiritual, and moral development.
 In all these areas, Judson rated significantly higher than peer institutions on the 2011 HERI Faculty Survey.
 Judson's newest building, the Harm A. Weber Academic Center, houses the School of Art, Design and Architecture and the expanded Benjamin P. Browne Library.
 The Weber Center employs innovative green technology and is one of the most energy-efficient and environmentally friendly buildings in the United States, earning it a Gold LEED building designation.
 Each spring Judson holds the annual World Leaders Forum.
-The 2012 keynote speaker was former Soviet President and Nobel Laureate Mikhail Gorbachev.
+The 2013 keynote speaker was former British Prime Minister Tony Blair.
 Funds raised through the World Leaders Forum benefit the Entrepreneurial Studies Program Endowment Fund and Judson student scholarships.

 |School type||private, coed college|